Innovation: Facilitating innovation

-Goals and failures
+Goals and failures of innovation

-Programs of organizational innovation are typically tightly linked to organizational goals and growth objectives, to the business plan, and to market competitive positioning.
+Scholars have argued that the main purpose for innovation today is profit maximization and capital valorisation.
+Consequently, programs of organizational innovation are typically tightly linked to organizational goals and growth objectives, to the business plan, and to market competitive positioning.
 Davila et al. (2006) note, "Companies cannot grow through cost reduction and reengineering alone...
 Innovation is the key element in providing aggressive top-line growth, and for increasing bottom-line results".
 One survey across a large number of manufacturing and services organizations found that systematic programs of organizational innovation are most frequently driven by: improved quality, creation of new markets, extension of the product range, reduced labor costs, improved production processes, reduced materials cost, reduced environmental damage, replacement of products/services, reduced energy consumption, and conformance to regulations.

 Different goals are appropriate for different products, processes, and services.
 According to Andrea Vaona and Mario Pianta, some example goals of innovation could stem from two different types of technological strategies: technological competitiveness and active price competitiveness.
 Technological competitiveness may have a tendency to be pursued by smaller firms and can be characterized as "efforts for market-oriented innovation, such as a strategy of market expansion and patenting activity."
 On the other hand, active price competitiveness is geared toward process innovations that lead to efficiency and flexibility, which tend to be pursued by large, established firms as they seek to expand their market foothold.
 Whether innovation goals are successfully achieved or otherwise depends greatly on the environment prevailing in the organization.

+Organization-internal innovation failures

 Failure of organizational innovation programs has been widely researched and the causes vary considerably.
 Some causes are external to the organization and outside its influence of control.
 Others are internal and ultimately within the control of the organization.
 Internal causes of failure can be divided into causes associated with the cultural infrastructure and causes associated with the innovation process itself.
 David O'Sullivan wrote that causes of failure within the innovation process in most organizations can be distilled into five types: poor goal definition, poor alignment of actions to goals, poor participation in teams, poor monitoring of results, and poor communication and access to information.